yliu1268/cast-workflows/targetTR/launch_ukb/README.md

 * `--merge-workflow-id <STR>`: DNANexus workflow ID of the merge index workflow.
 Defaults to a recent working version.
 * `--max-batches-per-workflow <INT>`: Maximum number of batches to launch at once.
 Defaults to 10.
 Set to -1 to run all.
 * `--concurrent`: Launch all batches at once. (otherwise, launch one at a time)

+# TODO

+* where are the reads in the new release??
+* check final batch error
+* use new wdl arguments
+* `GetFileBatches` function is shared by AoU/UKB. could put in single library to avoid copying code
+* Related ambitious goal: could make a launcher super class, and have AoU UKB subclasses that extend that. the launchers basically have same functions but different implementations now (`RunWorkflow`, `RunWorkflow`/`UploadGS`).
+Some of those are even more general than just targetTR